felixleong/wckl_webappscaling_talk/source/index.rst

 -----------------

 * Using NoSQL database ≠ scalable solution
-* Right tool for the right job
+* **Right tool for the right job**
+    * Document-oriented stores
+    * Column-oriented stores
+    * Graph databases
+    * Key-value stores
+* Fast at querying data that suits the domains of the NoSQL database

 Congratulations!
 You're Now Smarter!
 ====================================